jeremiahk/lambdaExample/README.md

 After that the CI service is like most other projects.
 We make sure our npm packages our up to date `npm install` Then we run our tests `npm test` Then we use Apex to deploy our lambda `apex deploy`.

 ## Run lambda locally.
-We use the package [aws-lambda-local](https://github.com/Max-Kolodezniy/aws-lambda-local) to run the package
+We use the package [aws-lambda-local](https://github.com/Max-Kolodezniy/aws-lambda-local) to run the package.
+You must install the package globally.
+It prints your output and lets you specify a custom event.
+To run the project use the command...

+    lambda-local -f index.js -e event.json

+Or in the case of our example project you can use

+    npm run-script run

+You can see we have added the run script to the package.json

 ## Use typescript with the lambda.
 This should not be difficult to add since Typescript transpiles to javascript.